Did Oprah know her parents?

 Oprah’s Relationship with Her Mother

-In contrast to her mother, Oprah had a more distant relationship with her father, Vernon Winfrey.
-He left the family when Oprah was just a baby and moved to Nashville, Tennessee.
-Although they had limited contact during her childhood, Oprah eventually reconnected with her father as an adult.
-They built a relationship based on forgiveness and understanding, and Vernon became a cherished part of Oprah’s life until his death in 2011.
+In contrast to her relationship with her mother, Oprah had virtually no contact with her father, Vernon Winfrey.
+He left the family shortly after Oprah’s birth and moved to Nashville, Tennessee.
+Although Oprah has spoken publicly about her father’s absence and the impact it had on her life, she eventually forgave him and even reconnected with him before his passing in 1987.

 FAQ